szabodanika/microbin/README.md

 - A text that you want to paste from one machine to another, eg. some code,
 - A file that you want to share, eg. a video that is too large for Discord, a zip with a code project in it or an image,
-- A URL redirect.
+- A URL redirection.

 ## When is MicroBin useful?

 You can use MicroBin:

-- As a URL shortener/redirect service,
 - To send long texts to other people,
 - To send large files to other people,
+- To share secrets or sensitive documents securely,
+- As a URL shortener/redirect service,
 - To serve content on the web, eg. configuration files for testing, images, or any other file content using the Raw functionality,
 - To move files between your desktop and a server you access from the console,
-- As a "postbox" service where people can upload their files or texts, but they cannot see or remove what others sent you - just disable the upload page
+- As a "postbox" service where people can upload their files or texts, but they cannot see or remove what others sent you,
-- To take notes!
-Simply create an editable upload.
+- Or even to take quick notes.

 ...and many other things, why not get creative?